Water Heater Troubleshooting: Solutions to 7 Common Problems

 Next, verify the pilot light hasn’t blown out.
 If it’s not the pilot light, check the thermocouple.
 The thermocouple is a safety device that stops gas flow when the pilot light goes out.
 Sometimes the thermocouple just needs an adjustment so that the tip lines back up with pilot light flame.

-According to the experts in water heater repair in Taylors, SC, for electric hot water heaters, start troubleshooting with a quick reset.
+According to the experts in water heater repair, for electric hot water heaters, start troubleshooting with a quick reset.
 Turn off the water heater for a few minutes and then turn it back on.
 Wait about ½ hour and see if your water heats up.
 If that doesn’t work, perform a hard reset by shutting off power to the water heater at the circuit breaker box.
 Once you flip the switch back on, if it doesn’t remain fully on, you may have a bad circuit breaker.

 Maybe you have hot water, but it doesn’t stay hot long enough for you to finish your shower.
 Continue reading and find out why that happens.